Skip to main content

 Last Updated:|Reflects current California notary bond requirements

-Get your California notary bond instantly approved with no credit check required. $15,000 bond for 4-year term.
+Get your California notary bond instantly.
+Required for all notaries in the Golden State.
 6-hour education course and exam required.
 Download your certificate in minutes.

 99.7%